yifangyou/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 ![RDS Security Group Rules](images/RDSInboundRule.png)

-When you click on Inbound Rules, you need to click on `Edit Inbound Rules` button that appears on the right side of the section
+When you click on Inbound Rules, you need to click on **Edit Inbound Rules** button that appears on the right side of the section.

 ![RDS Edit Inbound Rule](images/RDSEditInboundRule.png)